What's the Difference between Organic, Biodynamic and Natural Wine?

 2. Biodynamic Wine

-Biodynamic wine adheres to all organic criteria, plus some (or all) of the doctrines established in the late 1920s by Rudolph Steiner, an Austrian philosopher and academic known for exploring the synthesis of science and spirituality.
+Biodynamic wine adheres to all organic criteria, plus some (or all) of the doctrines established in the late 1920s by Rudolf Steiner, an Austrian philosopher and academic known for exploring the synthesis of science and spirituality.
 To put it simply, biodynamics is the practice of viewing the vineyard as an ecological entity regarded from the soil up.

 Organic–and Then Some